1. Overview

 The Salvation Army’s dual mission of evangelism and social welfare was now begun in Australia, the movement grew rapidly, particularly during the 1890s Depression and by the time of the Great Depression in the 1930s, homes for unmarried mothers, released prisoners and the unemployed were established, in addition to hospital visitation, tracing missing persons and distributing clothing.

-These days Botanic Park is one of the best places in Adelaide to come for a picnic.
+These days Botanic Park is one of the best places in Adelaide to come for a picnic, amongst the trees.

-From here, walk further west to stop at a location with the Zoo backdrop in the near-distant view.
+From here, walk further west to stop at a location with the Zoo entrance in view.

 While there was considerable freedom of speech in the park, a speaker in 1939 promoting fitness took things too far when he called a police sergeant in the crowd big and fat, and was fined 2 pounds ($4).